You did it! Graduating from high school is a big deal. It's time to take that next step, and Delta is one you can be proud of.

 - Mail (direct from sending institution) to Delta College, 1961 Delta Rd, University Center, MI 48710, Attn: Records & Registration.

-SAT test scores should be submitted to the Admissions Office (if taken within the past three years).
+SAT test scores should be submitted to the Admissions Office (if you meet the minimum scores required).

 - Download your SAT Score Report through College Board.
 Delta’s SAT school code is 1816.